Vasuji/CARND-traffic-sign-classifier/writeup-template.md

 * Why did you believe it would be relevant to the traffic sign application?

-Starting with LeNet structure I added one extra dropout layer to the fully connected layers.
-Although this makes initial epochs in validation a little worse, I gained an additional 3% on test accuracy.
-Since I was getting to validation accuracy of around 97%, with test accuracy down by 88-89%, there was clearly a little bit of overfitting being done.
-Dropout helped get my test accuracy into the 90's by preventing some of that overfitting.
-I put dropout at 0.7 probability as that tended to still validate at a decent rate within an acceptable number of epochs over a lower number such as 0.5.
-Also, I switched max pool to average pool as that seemed to slightly increase accuracy.
+1. Starting with LeNet structure I added one extra dropout layer to the fully connected layers.
+Although this makes initial epochs in validation a little worse, I gained an additional progress on test accuracy.

+2. It was showing little bit of overfitting, since I was getting to validation accuracy of around 98%, with test accuracy down by 90-91%.
+Dropout helped me to get my test accuracy into the 91's by preventing some of that overfitting.
+I put dropout at 0.7 probability which appeared better then lower number such as 0.5.

+3. Also, I switched max pool to average pool as that seemed to slightly increase accuracy.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 I ran through a few items for each paramater in order to tune my model further.
-The results of this are shown below; not that this is not a true grid search as I was only tuning one parameter at a time as opposed to checking every combination of the below items.
-For speed's sake, I stuck to 10 epochs, although there is definitely a potential had I ran through something like 100 epochs to improve the validation accuracy while at the same time arriving at a better final test score.
-The default otherwise used was a learning rate of .01, 150 batch size, 2 convolutional layers and 3 fully connected layers (which is after a little bit of guess and check already).

-this came out slightly better than the 2 convolutional and 3 fully connected above, but given the similarity I preferred the slightly deeper model as there was almost no difference in speed.
-I chose this because I thought the additional layer that included dropout would help against overfitting.
+After trying few different values of batch sizes and hyper parameters, I tested them in test set.
 As the CNN with 2 convolutional layers, 3 fully connected, a learning rate of .001 and a batch size 160 appears to result in the optimal CNN, I utilized this for the final model.

 ### Test a Model on New Images